The female brain is quite different from the male brain. Just ask a few questions and watch the answers go in completely different directions.

 I’d like to share the results of one particular study in more detail.

 Having spent countless hours in workshops and having studied more than 1,000 brain scans, scientists came to a conclusion that confirms the old common belief stating that the male brain works in a different way than the female one.

 The map of the “neural circuit” of the average female brain contains a larger number of connections between the left and right hemispheres, contrasted with the male one, where the connection in regions between the back and the front of the brain is predominantly stronger.

-Ragini Verma, a researcher at the University of Pennsylvania, speaking at the Guardian, admitted that the big surprise was that the findings essentially confirmed stereotypes.
+Ragini Verma, a researcher at the University of Pennsylvania, admitted that the big surprise was that the findings essentially confirmed stereotypes.

 That is, men are wired for perception and coordination, while women have enhanced social skills and memory, which explains why they better cope with multitasking.

 According to Verma, the left side of the brain is responsible for logical thinking while the right one – for intuitive thinking.
 So, when a task engages both hemispheres, women are doing it better.

 It also explains why women are better listeners.
 Another impressive discovery was that male and female brains are essentially complementary.

 All the above sounds like quite a few differences, doesn’t it?

 Well, taking a look at the bigger picture will show how these various characteristics actually complement one another.